aeternity/aeternity/docs/configuration.md

 peers: []
 ```

-Please note that this do not prevent incoming connections, thus the node still might be connected to a network if it's address is already known in that network.
+Please note that this do not prevent incoming connections, thus the node still might be connected to a network if its address is already known in that network.

 ## Instructions